dreamking60/d3-start-to-finish-leanpub/manuscript/11 PRACTICAL Size the circles.md

 In this practical we:

-1. Convert the indicator values into **numbers**.
+1. Convert the indicator values from strings into **numbers**.
 2. Create a `scaleSqrt` **scale function** and use it to **set the radius** of each circle.

 ## Convert indicator values from strings into numbers

 When `d3.csv` loads a CSV file it treats all values (including numbers) as strings.
 Therefore we need to convert each of the indicator values (`hydroelectric`, `nuclear`, `oilgascoal` and `renewable`) into numbers using `parseFloat`.
-We use a transformation function (as explained in the Requesting data with D3 chapter):
+We use a transformation function (as explained in the Requesting Data with D3 chapter):

 {caption: "js/main.js", line-numbers: false}
 ```js